jupyter/governance/trademarks.md

 This requirement is waived in all contexts where such marks are not normally included: email, online discussion, non-graphical advertisements (when permitted), and academic papers.
 We encourage the use of the symbol whenever possible, but recognize that many non-commercial and informal uses will omit it.

-0. If the word "Jupyter" or the Jupyter logos are used in certain contexts, the following statement should accompany its use: "Jupyter" and the Jupyter logos are trademarks or registered trademarks of NumFOCUS, used by ___________ with permission from the Foundation.
+0. If the word "Jupyter" or the Jupyter logos are used in certain contexts, the following statement should accompany its use:

+    > "Jupyter" and the Jupyter logos are trademarks or registered trademarks of NumFOCUS,
+    > used by ___________ with permission.

 0. For websites and documentation this can be on a "legal statements" page.
     For brochures and published articles, this statement is optional.